top of page

 Among ancient people, the elder tree was a symbol of birth and death, it served as a protection against evil forces.
 Ancient Europeans and Native Americans used elderberry to treat inflammation, digestive problems, jaundice, women's diseases and flu.

-Tinctura Sambuci Elderberry tincture 30ml (Sambucus nigra)
+Tinctura Sambuci Tinktura ploda bazge 30ml (Sambucus nigra)

 € 13,00Price